Fall Breakfast Salad

 A festive fall breakfast salad with cinnamon roasted butternut squash, apple slices, avocado, red onion, walnuts, hemp seeds and an egg!

 Leafy green vegetables are some of the healthiest foods on Earth and getting a large dose at breakfast is an awesome way to start the day.
-I know some folks are going to think having salad is a weird concept but it’s really not — especially if you’re on a mission to eat more whole foods and/or less grains at breakfast.
+I know some folks are going to think having a salad for breakfast is a weird concept but it’s really not — especially if you’re on a mission to eat more whole foods and/or fewer grains at breakfast.

-I make egg scrambles with sautéed leafy greens like spinach, swiss chard and kale all the time, but it wasn’t until recently I started experimenting eating a large bowl of raw greens with toppings (a.k.a salad) for breakfast.
+I make egg scrambles with sautéed leafy greens like spinach, swiss chard and kale all the time, but it wasn’t until recently I started experimenting with eating a large bowl of raw greens with toppings (you know, a salad) for breakfast.

 You can mark this delicious fall salad down as the first EBF breakfast salad, but if y’all like the idea I will certainly post more.
 And you can bet your bottom dollar that if I ever open my dream salad shop there will be at least one breakfast salad on the menu.